jhamilton14/rounders/README.md

 # fratcoin

 Welcome to fratcoin!
-It's the coin for gambling addicts and degenerates yay.
+It's the coin for gambling addicts and degenerates.